bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 ## Simpler States

-Of course, looping run criteria were a key feature of how Bevy's states worked.
-With them gone, how does this all work?!
+Of course, looping run criteria were used to power states.

-Well, there's a bit of machinery, but it's all straightforward.
-Here's how Bevy 0.10 makes states work:
+How do they work in Bevy 0.10?

 1. The current value of the state of type `S` is stored in the `State<S: States>` resource.
 The pending value is stored in `NextState<S: States>`.
     1. To set the next state, simply mutate the value of the `NextState<S>` resource.